ic-labs/django-icekit/docs/reference/shell-commands.rst

 Useful shell commands
 =====================

 This document describes a few useful shell commands.
-For Docker commands, see :doc:`../topics/docker`.
+For more Docker commands, see :doc:`../topics/docker`.

 .. _shell: